THRY Bull Call Spread Strategy

 THRY thesis for this bull call spread

-The market-implied 1-standard-deviation range for THRY extends from approximately $3.72 on the downside to $4.18 on the upside.
+The market-implied 1-standard-deviation range for THRY extends from approximately $1.64 on the downside to $2.68 on the upside.
 A THRY bull call spread caps both the risk and the reward of a bullish position; relative to an outright long call on THRY, the spread reduces the cost basis but limits the maximum profit to the strike width minus net debit.
-Current THRY IV rank near 0.05% sits in the lower third of its 1-year distribution, where IV often re-expands toward the mean; this favors premium-buying structures and disadvantages premium-selling structures on THRY at 20.40%.
-As a Communication Services name, THRY options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to THRY-specific events.
+Current THRY IV rank near 33.44% is mid-range against its 1-year distribution, so the IV signal is neutral; the bull call spread thesis on THRY should anchor more to the directional view and the expected-move geometry.
+As a Technology name, THRY options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to THRY-specific events.

 Frequently asked questions

-- A bull call spread on THRY is the bull call spread strategy applied to THRY (stock).
+A bull call spread on THRY is the bull call spread strategy applied to THRY (stock).
 The strategy is structurally moderately bullish: A bull call spread buys an at-the-money call and sells an out-of-the-money call at a higher strike for defined risk and defined reward bounded by the strike width.
-With THRY stock trading near $3.95, the strikes shown on this page are snapped to the nearest listed THRY chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With THRY stock at $2.16 on the most recent close, the strikes shown on this page are snapped to the nearest listed THRY chain strike and the premiums come straight from that session's bid/ask midpoint.

-- The breakeven for the THRY bull call spread priced on this page is no defined breakeven on the modeled curve at expiration, derived from end-of-day chain premiums.
+The breakeven for the THRY bull call spread priced on this page is no defined breakeven on the modeled curve at expiration, derived from the end-of-day chain's premiums.
 Breakeven is the underlying price at which the strategy's P&L crosses zero ignoring transaction costs and assignment risk.
-The current THRY market-implied 1-standard-deviation expected move is approximately 5.85%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.
+The THRY market-implied 1-standard-deviation expected move in the same options snapshot is approximately 24.20%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.